 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart disease, congestive heart failure, heart rhythm problems (such as QT prolongation), myasthenia gravis (severe muscle weakness), or problems with your immune system.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart disease, heart rhythm problems (such as QT prolongation), heart failure, or myasthenia gravis.

 Possible Side Effects While Using This Medicine